BOUTAYEBAnasse/Benchmarking-RSDetection./README.md

 ## 🏆 Metric results for 12 epochs (%)

-Test results show a notable performance of transformer-based models, in particular Deformable-DETR, on both datasets.
+Test results show a notable performance of Deformable-DETR model, on both datasets.

 ### **Pleiades Aircraft Dataset**